 Pros and Cons: My Experience Getting The ParaGard Copper IUD

 *I am not a doctor or medical professional.
 This post is simply relaying my own personal experience with getting an IUD.
+This post was most recently edited on May 16, 2019.

 The first method of birth control I ever used was the pill.
 I chose it mostly because I was afraid to get an IUD.
 I’d heard stories from friends about how painful the insertion process was and I got squeamish even considering it.
 When I decided to go on the pill, I was traveling on the west coast.
 I’d previously run into challenges using my health insurance in Colorado during a nightmarish bout of laryngitis (yep, that was fun).
 Since the pill requires a prescription written by a doctor, I decided to minimize any health-insurance related hassle by scheduling an appointment at the nearest Planned Parenthood (if you do not have health insurance, Planned Parenthood is one of the most affordable options out there—simply give them a call to get specifics on their costs.
 And if you do have insurance, check to see if you can use it at Planned Parenthood!
 They do important work in our communities, so supporting them with your business is always a good idea).